-Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies \$0 copay for each Medicare- covered: For all people who have diabetes (insulin and non-insulin users).
-Covered services include: - Diabetes monitoring supplies • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-Therapeutic shoes or inserts Diabetes self-management training For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
-Plan covers certain manufacturer for Diabetic Supplies and Services.
+Diabetes self-management training is covered under certain conditions. \$0 copay for each Medicare- covered: Diabetes monitoring supplies Therapeutic shoes or inserts Diabetes self-management training Plan covers certain manufacturer for Diabetic Supplies and Services.
 Contact the plan for details.
 Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.ccahealthca.org .
+The most recent list of suppliers is available on our website at www.ccahealthca.org.
 20% of the cost for each Medicare-covered item.
 Authorization rules may apply.
 Contact the plan for details.